daiolupo/principlesExample/README.md

 # principlesExample

-# Principle 1: Early and continuous deliver of valuable software
+## Principle 1: Purpose of collection of personal information
-### small introduction on what I think that means.

 - [ ] Quickly deliver a working prototype in the first week
 - [ ] Test this software with the client straight away